gitter-badger/enkluplayer/docs/multiplayer.ideas.md

 function onFoo() {
 	// find the asset we want
 	var tree = assets.byName('Tree')[0];

+	// find the script we want
 	var rotate = scripts.byName('Rotator')[0];

-	// create an element builder and specify the parent var builder = mp
+	// create an element builder
+	var builder = mp
+		// the builder requires a parent
 		.builder(self)

+		// sets the asset
 		.asset(tree)

-		.scripts([rotate])
+		// sets the scripts on this element .scripts([rotate])

 		// this is the default value -- the lifecycle of the session is locked to the session .expiration(mp.expiration.SESSION)

 		// defaults to NONE -- this value means the element will automatically be owned by this element .ownership(mp.ownership.SELF)
+		.name('This is my name.')

+		// set prop values
 		.vec('position', vec3(0, 1, 0))
 		.bool('visible', false);
-		.string('name', 'This is my element!');
+		.string('menu-name', 'I am in my element.')
+		.col4('menu-color', col4(1, 0, 0, 1))
+		.float('foo', 1.2);

-	builder.build(function(error, el) {
+	// use the builder to atomically build the element builder.build(function(error, el) {
 		if (error) {
 			log.warning('Could not create element: ' + error);